BAkinmarin/the-cleaning-hack-calculator/README.md

 ![Pep8](assets/testing/tch-calculator-pep8-checker.png)

-> To keep within the length of 79 characters per line, I had to do a lot of re-coding and restructuring.
+> To maintain a line length of 79 characters, I had to extensively recode and restructure the program.

 <a name="bugs"></a>
 ## **Bugs**